In this post we discuss why subtalar joint motion is critical to walking and running and look at two exercises to help you improve it.

 Even if that were the case, the value of forcing a joint into positions it doesn’t want to go is questionable.

-Just like when we see restrictions at other joints, we don’t first presume that there’s an issue with the joint itself.
+When we see restrictions at other joints, we don’t first presume that there’s an issue with the joint itself.
 Instead we look at improving the function of the muscles that move the joint.

 The imaginary axis that we drew earlier from your big toe to the outside of your heel, will give us an indication which muscles have an influence on both pronation and supination of the subtalar joint.

 Everything on the lateral aspect will move the joint into pronation, whilst everything on the inside is responsible for supination.

 To challenge either motion without equipment, you’ll need to lay on your side with your ankle resting on an object that allows your foot to move towards the ground.

 A rolled up towel will suffice, or if you have one available a foam roller works well.

 Exercise to improve subtalar joint pronation.

 Lay on your side with the inside of your ankle placed on a rolled up towel or similar.
 Curl your ankle around the towel so the inside of your heel travels towards the floor.

 When it can’t go any further, start to bring the outside of your heel back up towards the outside of your shin.
 Hold the top position for a second or two before slowly lowering your foot back down towards the floor.